medic/medic-docs/development/update-dependencies.md

 ## Troubleshooting

+### npm errno -17

-If npm ci errors with "errno -17" in shared-libs you may need to manually remove the nested dependencies from the package-lock.json.
+If `npm ci` errors with "errno -17" in shared-libs you may need to manually remove the nested dependencies from the package-lock.json.
 This needs move investigation to work out why this is happening.

+### select2 is not a function

 If you get `TypeError: "$(...).select2 is not a function"` then either:
 1. You bumped select2.
 For some reason this breaks it.